-The processes for the 2012-13 Home Purchase Assistance (HPA) data collection are illustrated in Table 2.1.
-There are three main steps in the process:
+The processes for the 2012-13 PRA national data collection are illustrated in Table 2.1.
+There are three steps in the process:

-- Step 1 The AIHW sends data collection documentation to jurisdictions. - Step 2-Jurisdictions compile data (both quantitative and qualitative), conduct quality assurance checks and send data to AIHW. - Step 3 The AIHW quality checks data and prepares final results for approval and reporting.
+- Step 1 The AIHW sends data collection documentation to jurisdictions. - Step 2-Jurisdictions compile data (both quantitative and qualitative), conduct quality assurance checks and send data to the AIHW. - Step 3-The AIHW quality checks data and prepares final results for approval and reporting.